WELCOME TO MY JOURNEY

-In researching ways to improve my distance teaching practices and student learning experience, I came across many online programs that offered some components of what I was looking to learn.
-When I found the NSU Doctoral Program I knew I had to apply and take advantage of what was offered.
-I had always dreamed of completing my Doctoral Program and when I read the description, I knew this was the right place for me.
-The interesting thing is that even though my Master's Degree is from the University of Miami, I always loved NOVA, as I was a former "TITAN" from Nova Middle School.
+In researching ways to improve my distance teaching practices and student learning experience, I came across many online programs offering some components of what I wanted to learn.
+When I found the NSU Doctoral Program, I knew I had to apply and take advantage of what was offered.
+I had always dreamed of completing my Doctoral Program, and when I read the description, I knew this was the right place for me.
+Interestingly, even though my Master's Degree is from the University of Miami, I always loved NOVA, as I was a former "TITAN" from Nova Middle School.

-I was enrolled in the bilingual program (1980s) and many of the strategies I use in my classroom were the ones used on me by my teachers during my education at Nova Middle School.
-The hands-on approach and authenticity of my lessons stems from the teachers who taught out of the textbooks and sometimes outside of the classroom.
+I was enrolled in the bilingual program (1980s), and many of the strategies I used in my classroom were the ones used on me by my teachers during my education at Nova Middle School.
+My lessons' hands-on approach and authenticity stems from the teachers who taught outside the textbooks and sometimes outside the classroom.
 Applying for this program was an easy choice!